Aldnoah.Zero: Vers Empire

 The second Princess of the Vers Empire, Rayregalia's other granddaughter and Asseylum's younger half-sister.
 The two princesses share the same paternal lineage, but have different mothers.
 She hates her royal heritage and even though she knows she is only a tool to activate the Aldnoah Drive, she continues with her mission since it makes her feel useful, befriending Slaine and later fall in love with him.
 She also pretends to be Asseylum in a message that urges to continue the war, with only Inaho suspecting she is an impostor.
 Her lower limbs are weak and she has to rely on a wheel chair for mobility.
 However, she could use her legs like a normal person in low gravity environment.
 Her relationship to her half-sister is not close.

 Music

 The series' soundtrack was composed by Hiroyuki Sawano.
-The first soundtrack album was released on September 10, 2014 featuring 20 tracks, including vocal performances by Aimee Blackschleger, Cyua, Mika Kobayashi, and mpi.
+The first soundtrack album was released on September 10, 2014, featuring 20 tracks, including vocal performances by Aimee Blackschleger, Cyua, Mika Kobayashi, and mpi.
 A second soundtrack album was included in the sixth Blu-ray & DVD volumes of the anime, which was released on March 18, 2015.
 The second soundtrack album features 19 tracks, with vocals by Sora Amamiya for the track "Harmonious".

-The opening theme song for the first season was "heavenly blue" performed by Kalafina, The ending theme songs for the first season were "A/Z" and "aLIEz", both performed by SawanoHiroyuki[nZk]:mizuki.
-The second season's opening theme song was "&Z" by SawanoHiroyuki[nZk]:mizuki, and the closing theme song was "Genesis" by Eir Aoi, with episode 23 featuring "Harmonious" by Sora Amamiya.
+The opening theme song of the first season tilted "heavenly blue" performed by Kalafina, The ending theme songs of the first season tilted "A/Z" and "aLIEz", both performed by SawanoHiroyuki[nZk]:mizuki.
+The opening theme song of the second season tilted "&Z" performed by SawanoHiroyuki[nZk]:mizuki, and the ending theme song of second cour tilted "Genesis" performed by Eir Aoi and for episode 23 and 24.5 tilted "Harmonious" performed by Sora Amamiya.